Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Rework the output filter.
 The part that was chosen really wasn't suitable, it didn't have good thermal or vibration characteristics and it wasn't enough filtering.
 Switch to a discrete filter.

+Change 3.3V power convert to a TPS7A52-Q1.
+It's AEC rated.